akamai/Jenkins-API-Gateway-sample-code/README.md

 - '--name': The Gateway property name for the target API Gateway (ex: My API Gateway).
 - '--network': The target network to activate the version of the Akamai API Gateway on (PRODUCTION or STAGING).
 - '--email': A comma-seperated list of e-mails for which activation statuses will be sent.

+# Jenkins Pipeline

+This project contains a Jenkinsfile containing basic steps to fully orchestrate the process of pulling an existing RAML or Swagger API definition from SCM, and using it to modify an existing Akamai API Gateway definition.

+Setup of the pipeline workflow:

+1. Create a new SCM project, initializing it with the contents of this project.
+2. Update the variable values declared in the Jenkinsfile (within the environment{} section).
+These values should be specific to your operating environment (Jenkins path, API Gateway name, SCM path of your API Definition, etc)*[]:
+3. Configure a pipeline from SCM project as depicted in the [Jenkins pipeline documentation](https://jenkins.io/doc/book/pipeline/getting-started/#defining-a-pipeline-in-scm).